DredNaut/REntropy/README.md

 # REntropy

-This application is written in BASH script.
+This application's backend is written in BASH script, frontend wrriten in Python using the module  tkinter.

 ### Installation
 To install dependancies on debian-based systems: